gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 that?
 I am tired of people who have done no harm in this world being beaten by drunks, or driven from their homes by mobs, or robbed blind by petty lordlings who know that no one will defend them.
-Your mistress has done nothing to help us---nothing!---and neither has anyone else, so now we are going to help ourselves."
+Your mistress has done nothing to help us–nothing!–and neither has anyone else, so now we are going to help ourselves."

 "I grieve for your wounds," Razi said.
-"But please, what you are doing here---it will not help you.
+"But please, what you are doing here–it will not help you.
 It will not help anyone."

 "Yes it will," she said coldly.
 "It will stop us from ever being helpless victims again.
 Now, where is the stone?"